INTO THE YONDER

 1. yellow 2. red 3. brown 4. red 5. maroon 6. orange

-#2: Trail Name
+2: Trail Name

-Give your child a trail name.
+Give your child a trail name!
 Something fun and something they are called only on the trail.
-It not only is fun, but builds an identity.
+It not only is fun but builds an identity.

-#3 Find the next Trail Blaze
+3. Find the next trail marker

+See who can be first to find the next trail marker as you go!
+This becomes super competitive and helps keep everyone moving.
 Hiking trails used a color swatch or colored blaze to help identify the trail.
 The Appalachian trail uses a white blaze through out the entire journey.
 However have you ever come across your blaze being displayed with multiple iterations of that blaze in different positions?
 Check out our cheat sheet to learning about trail blazes.

 How to read Trail Blazes